vanroon/TGIF_AzurePipelines/Readme.md

     * check the changes in your build and deployment logs
 1. Add smoke tests to your deployment

     We just can't introduce new changes to our code and not test them.
-We have our unittest, and ofcourse the team will run tests on the test environment but we are changing configuration every step.
-We need to validat this before any of our customers uses our application.
-We do that by using smoke tests, and yes you do those tests also in production.
+We have our unit tests, and of course the team will run tests on the test environment, but we are changing configuration every step.
+We need to validate this before any of our customers uses our application.
+We do that by using smoke tests.
+And yes, you do those tests also in production.
 There is a simple implementation in the code for the workshop.
 But how you implement depends on application type, architecture and environment. **But it is an absolute MUST, we can let an application crash just as hard using a configuration change as I can by changing the code**
     * Go to the earlier created `taskgroup`
             ![](./images/AddedSmokeTests.png)
         * add a new inline `powershell` script right after the `Deploy` step.
 Make use of this script: